 Following an accident, the police accident report is almost always a key piece of evidence in any automobile tort cases or claims.
 If you want compensation for the accident you and your lawyer will want to get and use the police accident report to successfully pursue your claim.

-Additionally, sometimes officers will issue traffic citations if appropriate as well as make a determination of who was at fault for the accident.
+Additionally, sometimes officers will issue traffic citations if appropriate as well as determine who was at fault for the accident.
 For the settlement of a personal injury case, the officer's determination is crucial.
 But keep in mind that the police report itself and the officer's conclusions in the report are not admissible at trial.

 The officer will add the above determinations and the factual summary of what happened to the accident report.
 Where ever you are in Maryland, the same accident form called the State of Maryland Motor Vehicle Crash Report is used.

-The Maryland VCR requires that the officer provide the location of the accident and other crucial information like the driver's names, a "diagram" or depiction of the accident scene, and a written factual narrative of what occurred.
+The Maryland VCR requires that the officer or state trooper provide the location of the car accident and other crucial information like the driver's names, a "diagram" or depiction of the accident scene, and a written factual narrative of what occurred.

-The report is still critical to your case, however, even if it is not as inclusive as you hoped.
+The report is still critical to your case even if it is not as inclusive as you hoped.
 If the police respond to an accident and you are injured, there will be an accident report.
-To successfully win your claim or lawsuit, you or your lawyer is going to want to obtain a copy of that report.Obtaining your Accident Report from the Maryland State Police Accident Report
+To successfully win your claim or lawsuit, you or your lawyer is going to want to obtain a copy of that incident report.Obtaining Your Maryland State Police Accident Report

-When it comes to obtaining a motor vehicle accident report from MSP, there are three different ways you can do it.
+When it comes to obtaining a motor vehicle accident report from Maryland State Police, there are three different ways you can do it.

 - Ten days following the date of the accident you can obtain a copy of the report from the MSP Barrack where it was filed at.
 You have to pay by check or money order a fee of $4 payable to Maryland State Police.
+(Still only $4 in 2021.)
 This document search fee is nonrefundable.
-You don't have to, but MSP recommend you call the Barrack beforehand to ensure the report is available before you come.
+You don't have to, but MSP recommends you call the barrack beforehand to make sure the report is ready.

-- After a copy of the record is available, you are also able to obtain a copy in person by going to the Central Records Division.
-This office is open during regular business hours 8:30 am to 4:30 pm, Monday-Friday with the exception of holidays.
+- After a copy of your Maryland accident report is available, you are also able to obtain a copy in person by going to the Central Records Division.
+This office is open during regular business hours 8:30 am to 4:30 pm, Monday-Friday (exceptions for holidays).

-- Injury Values by Maryland County A look at how personal injury claims may have different values depending on what Maryland County you are in.
+- Injury Values by Maryland County A look at how personal injury claims may have different values depending on what Maryland county has venue for your claim

 - Accidents on I-95 in Maryland Interstate 95 is the high volume transportation artery connecting Central Maryland.
-Learn about car accidents claims on I-95.
+Learn about car accident claims on I-95.

-- Getting Police Reports in Maryland A review of Maryland law regarding access to police reports.
+- Getting Maryland Accident Reports in Maryland A review of Maryland law regarding access to police reports.

-- Car Accident Statistics in Maryland 2019 updated statistic on vehicle accidents in the state of Maryland.
+- Car Accident Statistics in Maryland 2021 updated statistics on vehicle accidents in the state of Maryland.

 - Maryland Car Accident Q&A Answers to some of the most commonly asked questions that we get about auto accident claims.